Photo Credit: Romana Kovacs

 Transformative Experience (Fall 2022–23)

-Based on the homonymous book by L.A.
-Paul (Transformative experience.
-2014, OUP Oxford), this seminar considers and evaluates the impact of unprecedented subjective experiences on the capacity to imagine and compare future scenarios.
+Based on the book by L. A. Paul (Transformative Experience, 2014, OUP Oxford), this seminar considers and evaluates the impact of unprecedented subjective experiences on our capacity to imagine and compare future scenarios.
 Is having a child a rational decision?
-The normative standard for rational decision-making is that the agent should choose the act with the highest expected value.
-L.A.
-Paul contends that it is impossible to know what epistemically and personally transformative experiences would be like for us before we have already committed ourselves.
-Along the way, the problem of transformative experience and how we can handle preferences over time will be assessed against a few common views in theories of decision-making.
+According to the standard model of rational decision-making, an agent should choose the act with the highest expected value.
+Paul contends that it is impossible to know what epistemically and personally transformative experiences would be like for us before we commit to them.
+This seminar assesses the problem of transformative experience against some common views in theories of decision-making.

 Mental Representations (Spring 2022)